BRIGHTNESS-INSIDE-BOX/FUD-Keylogger-Golgappa/README.md

 #### :fuelpump: You Have To Compile The Source Code To Get The Executable .

-#### :star2: This Keylogger Works Complete invisible , However The Process Is Visible In Task Manager Processes.
+#### :star2: This Keylogger Works Completly invisible , However The Process Is Visible In Task Manager Processes.

 #### :star2: RECORD ALL KEYS .